Here’s where you can find out more about what we mean by ‘Bathing water quality’

 Bathing waters are key locations at a beach where the highest number of people swim and paddle.
 The water quality is tested regularly in the summer months (May to September) at these designated areas by the Environment Agency to check on the levels of harmful bacteria and other pollutants in the water.
-Tests are carried out at 25 bathing waters in Dorset and 8 bathing waters in East Devon.
 The bathing water quality is classified using the Revised Bathing Water Directive based on the amount bacteria in the water when the sample is taken.

 The Revised Bathing Water Directive

 The revised Bathing Water Directive sets out standards of water quality based on the concentration of certain species of harmful bacteria is in the water when a water sample is taken.
 The lower the number of bacteria, the cleaner the water.
 Bathing waters have been measured in this way for a number of years, but in 2015 a new EU directive was introduced which included a new, simplified classification system with more stringent water quality standards and a greater emphasis on providing information to the public.
 Since November 2015, bathing waters have been classed as either excellent, good, sufficient or poor.
 The water quality standards for the new classifications are much higher than those of the original bathing waters directive.

 What affects bathing water quality?